 Ingredients High in Essential Fatty Acids

-Blue Mussels, cooked
+Blue or Black Mussels, cooked

 Chicken Egg, without shell

-Additionally, soft boiling eggs to fully cook the egg white while leaving the egg yolk soft is another recommended feeding method.
+Alternatively, soft boiling eggs to fully cook the egg white while leaving the egg yolk soft is another recommended feeding method.

 Rotate Low-Calorie Meal Boosters